 The "shell" category has probably suffered in this way more than any other type of software.
-As we said in the Preface and in Chapter 1, bash Basics, several shells are currently available; the differences between them are often not all that great.
+As we said in the , Preface and in Chapter 1, several shells are currently available; the differences between them are often not all that great.

 Therefore we felt it necessary to include information on shells similar to bash.
-This appendix summarizes the differences between the latter and the following:
+This appendix summarizes the differences between bash and the following:

-- The standard Version 7 Bourne shell, as a kind of "baseline" - The IEEE POSIX 1003.2 shell Standard, to which bash and other shells will adhere in the future - The Korn shell (ksb), a popular commercial shell provided with many UNIX systems bash is almost completely backward-compatible with the Bourne shell.
-The only significant feature of the latter that bash doesn't support is ^ (caret) as a synonym for the pipe (1) character.
+- The standard Bourne shell, as a kind of "baseline" - The IEEE POSIX 1003.2 shell Standard, to which bash adheres and other shells will adhere in the future - The Korn shell (ksh), a popular commercial shell provided with many UNIX systems - pdksh, a widely used public domain Korn shell - zsh, a popular alternative to bash and the Korn shell bash is almost completely backward-compatible with the Bourne shell.
+The only significant feature of the latter that bash doesn't support is ^ (caret) as a synonym for the pipe (|) character.
 This is an archaic feature that the Bourne shell includes for its own backward compatibility with earlier shells.
 No modern UNIX version has any shell code that uses ^ as a pipe.